ravikumar1302/Web-D/README.md

 -   **0 General** → Notes on DNS and general concepts.
 -   **1 Front End** → HTML, CSS, JavaScript details and examples.
 -   **2 Database** → Database notes and structures.
--   **4 Projects** → Practice projects and implementations.
+-   **3 Backend** → Core Java...
+-   **4 Adobe AEM** → Workflows and usage of Adobe AEM, Along with my Notes prepared over time from different resources.
 -   **5 Cloud Computing** → Notes and resources on cloud technologies.
--   **6 Adobe AEM** → Workflows and usage of Adobe AEM, Along with my Notes prepared over time from different resources.
+-   **6 Mini-Projects** → Practice projects and implementations.

 -   **Images** → Reference images for documentation and notes.

 ---